basilstotz/puavo-image-utils/README.md

 - Use option ---force to force image creation even with errors
 - Use the option --interactive to force an interactice shell
-- if you only use only the bin.d directory (and no debs.d, .., etc), you can put your own freestyle and use own chroot script instead of the builtin one.
+- if you only use only the bin.d directory (and no debs.d, .., etc), you can put your own freestyle chroot script and use this ine instead of the builtin.

 ## More About Parts